 - Your F0 value = Ideal F0 value

 As per condition 1, if the average temperature of the complete system maintained above 121.1°C during 30 minutes of sterile hold duration, the F0 value will be greater than 30 minutes.
 Resulted F0 value – (minus) 30 = ‘x’ where ‘x’ shows the time exceeded than expected 30 mins.
-For example, if the calculated value comes out as 40 mins., then ‘x’ becomes 10 mins., meaning effective sterilization has happened 10 mins over 30 mins.
+For example, if the calculated value comes out like 40 mins., then ‘x’ becomes 10 mins., meaning effective sterilization has happened 10 mins over 30 mins.
 Because of a raised temperature.

 As per condition 2, if the average temperature of the complete system maintained below 121.1°C during 30 minutes of sterile hold duration, the F0 value will be smaller than 30 minutes.
 30 – (minus) Resulted F0 value = ‘y’ where ‘y’ shows the time lacked than expected 30 mins.
-For example, if the calculated value comes out as 20 mins., then ‘y’ becomes 10 mins., meaning effective sterilization has happened 10 mins less than 30 mins.
+For example, if the calculated value comes out like 20 mins., then ‘y’ becomes 10 mins., meaning effective sterilization has happened 10 mins less than 30 mins.
 Because of lowered temperature.